 - 5) Is the essay organized, clearly written, and does it include sufficient background for audiences unfamiliar with the topic?

-- Assign: On Saturday morning, each student will be assigned to comment on two peer drafts on GDoc Organizer by Sunday 9pm.
+- Assign: By Saturday morning, each student will be assigned to comment on two peer drafts on GDoc Organizer by Monday 6pm.

 - Trinity Writing Center: schedule an appointment, and see online resources (such as developing a thesis statement)